Frocester Beer Festival... Fun, Beer, Friends!

 9pm-11pm / Firefly

-...More acts will be added to the Chill-Out Zone over the coming weeks, so keep checking back here for updates!
+...We hope to add more acts to the Chill-Out Zone, so keep checking back here for updates folks!

 Support local live music!
-Click on the above photos and follow/like these bands and singer-songwriters.
+Click on the above photos and links, and follow/like these bands and singer-songwriters.